Guidelines: State Library Victoria Fellowships

 - provide two progress updates either face-to-face or via online conferencing

-- participate in the open studios program
+- participate in an open studio program

 - be available for media and interviews and contribute content for use in Library and external channels